IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/Getting started - Scenario 1 Consume library.md

          ```PowerShell
         Publish-ModuleToUniversalArtifactsFeed -TemplateFilePath "D:\ResourcesModules\modules\key-vault\vault\main.bicep" -ModuleVersion "0.4.740" -VstsOrganizationUri 'https://dev.azure.com/fabrikam' -VstsFeedProject 'IaC' -VstsFeedName 'Artifacts'
         ```
-    If you need to publish more than uno module, you could use the following PowerShell script that calls the `'Publish-ModuleToUniversalArtifactsFeed'` function for each of the modules:
+    If you need to publish more than one module, you could use the following PowerShell script that calls the `'Publish-ModuleToUniversalArtifactsFeed'` function for each of the modules:

          ```PowerShell
          $modules = Get-ChildItem -Path '<pathToModulesFolder>' -Recurse -Filter 'main.bicep'